adrelanos/aeternity-wiki/Aeternity-Team.md

 ## Nikola Stojanow <a target="_blank" href="https://twitter.com/ae_nikola"><img alt="Twitter" src="https://cdn1.iconfinder.com/data/icons/logotypes/32/twitter-128.png" height="24" /></a> <a target="_blank" href="https://www.linkedin.com/in/nikola-stojanow-46478518?trk=nav_responsive_tab_profile"><img alt="Linkedin" src="https://static.licdn.com/scds/common/u/images/logos/favicons/v1/favicon.ico" height="24" /></a>
 #### Business Development

-As a multi-national Business Development Executive with experience working in Germany, Eastern Europe, MENA, Asia and Pacific, Nikola is the go-to person for Strategy and Business Development.
-He has developed and consulted numerous international projects for almost a decade and has recently been introduced to the unlimited possibilities of blockchain technologies.
+As a Business Development Executive Multinational with experience working in Germany, Eastern Europe, MENA, Asia and Pacific, Nikola is a person who goes into Strategy and Business Development.
+He has developed and consulted numerous international projects for almost a decade and recently has been introduced to unlimited possibilities of blockchain technologies.
 <table></table>

 ***